JensNordenbro/bjorn-events/README.md

-Run runme.md in each folder.
+Run runme.bat in each folder.
 .NET Core 2.1.4 SDK required.